Patient Education Materials

 Researchers at UNC have studied the design and implementation of heart failure self-management support and performed clinical trials demonstrating that organized self-management support can improve self-care behaviors and prevent hospitalizations.

-The revised materials are available in two versions, currently being tested in a multi-center clinical trial.
+The revised materials are available in two versions, which were tested in a multi-center clinical trial.
 The versions are identical except for one aspect.
 Version 1 does not teach patients how to self-adjust their diuretic dose based on daily weights.
 Rather, it instructs patients to call their clinician if the weight changes by a certain amount.
 Version 2 teaches patients to adjust their diuretic dose based on daily weights.
 Version 2 advises the patient to notify the clinician for sustained or substantial weight changes.
 Version 2 also comes with a water pill guide that the patient can keep out to remind them of the correct dosing, as well as a weight chart for patients to keep track of their daily weights.